odpi/egeria-docs/site/docs/education/tutorials/postman-tutorial/overview.md

 # Postman

-Postman provides an interactive application for issuing REST API calls to a server and reviewing responses.
+Postman provides an interactive application for issuing [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) calls to a server and reviewing responses.

+Basically a REST API is an application program interface (API) that uses HTTP requests to GET, PUT, POST and DELETE data.
+The call is made using a URL - just like requesting a web page from your browser.
+In fact, when you request a web page from your browser, the browser is issuing a GET HTTP request for the page.

+REST APIs for services such as the open metadata and governance services of Egeria use the full range of HTTP requests as follows:

+* **GET** - retrieving simple structures.
+* **POST** - creating, updating, deleting complex structures and retrieving long lists of information with paging.
+* **DELETE** - deleting simple structures.

+With Postman it is possible issue these HTTP requests and experiment with what they do.
+The Egeria dojos use Postman *collections* to illustrate the calls and save you typing in the full URLs (which can be quite long :).

+Egeria by default uses https:// requests with a self-signed certificate.
+Any Postman users therefore will need to go into settings->general and turn off 'SSL certificate verification' or requests will fail.

+## Setting up Postman

+Postman is a [free download](https://www.getpostman.com/) with optional enterprise licenses for teams.
+It includes a wide variety of [tutorials](https://learning.getpostman.com/concepts/) to help you go from novice to expert.
+Familiarity with Postman will help you get the most value from the Egeria tutorials.

-Install Postman from [here](https://www.getpostman.com/downloads/).
+Install Postman from [the Postman downloads site](https://www.getpostman.com/downloads/).
 At the time of writing 5.9.0 is  current and recommended.

 Once Postman is installed, start up the application.
 You should see an initial page something like this:

 ![Postman main window](postman-mainmenu.png)